-4. Sample numbering points below are suggestions.
-It is required that the sample numbers and IDs between the mobile app and the physical label match.
+- 4. Sample numbering points below are suggestions.
+It is required that the sample numbers and IDs between the mobile app and the physical label match. - Sample numbers are used to make the sample IDs unique.
+Numbers are selected by the field technician in the mobile app, and automatically populate into the sample ID (e.g., ARIK.20190827.SURBER.1, with "1" being the sample number) - b.

-- b.
 Lakes/rivers - i.
 Ponar samples should be numbered 1-3 - ii.
 Littoral samples should be numbered using the riparian section number (1,3,5,7,9 or 2,4,6,8,10) - c.
 Streams - i.
 Dominant habitat type (1st sampler) samples are typically numbered 1-5 - ii.
 Subdominant habitat type (2nd sampler) samples are typically numbered 1-3 - iii.
 If all samples at the site are collected using the same sampler type (for example, riffles and runs both use a surber), number samples 1-8.